These performances will be presented at Arts Space Wodonga

 The first in our MOVIES THAT MATTER series

 Cambodia's Daughters and Apna Ghar

-Two short documentary films that explort the illicit sex trafficing of young girls to Cambodia's brother and the lives of India's vulnerable "Railway Children".
+Two short documentary films that explort the illicit sex trafficking of young girls to Cambodia's brothels and the lives of India's vulnerable "Railway Children".

 Optional gold coin donation to support a nominated charity will be accepted on the night with proceeds to go to: